 There is no statewide homestead exemption in Alaska, but many cities exempt seniors from paying property taxes on some or most of their home’s value.
 In Anchorage, for example, persons age 65 or older can exempt up to $150,000 of their principal residence from property taxes.
 So seniors who own and live in a home worth less than $150,000 could pay no property taxes at all.

 Sales taxes are fairly low in the Last Frontier.
 There is no statewide sales tax, but cities and boroughs (which are like counties) can collect their own local rates.
 These range from 0% to 7%, but average just 1.76%.
 In Anchorage, there are no sales taxes.

 What other Alaska taxes should I be concerned about?

 This isn’t a tax, but seniors should be aware of Alaska’s high cost of living.
-Housing in Alaska is almost 50% more expensive than the national average.
-Utilities are a whopping 60% more expensive than the national average (largely thanks to the long, dark winters).
-Healthcare costs are 43% above average.
-These high living expenses may be offset by Alaska’s low taxes but they are important to keep in mind.
+Housing in Alaska is 16% more expensive than the national average.
+Utilities are 12% pricier than the national average (largely thanks to the long, dark winters).
+Healthcare costs are 17% above average.
+Alaska’s low taxes may offset these high living expenses, but they’re an important element to keep in mind.

 Most Tax Friendly Places for Retirees

 SmartAsset’s interactive map highlights the places in the country with tax policies that are most favorable to retirees.
 Zoom between states and the national map to see the most tax-friendly places in each area of the country.